 Reader’s Question:

 I’m curious if you know anything about the old Parry Mansion in Golden Hill.
 I cannot find a record of the house’s address, as most folks refer to all of Golden Hill as his estate, which it was at one time.
-Google Earth shows the home overgrown, even in the time of the photo. ~ Mindy Haskett, South Broad Ripple
+Google Earth shows the home overgrown, even in the time of the photo. ~ Mindy H., Meridian-Kessler

 HI’s Answer:

-The Golden Hill mansion that started its distinguished existence as the home of the Parry family is located at 3650 Spring Hollow Road.
-When it changed hands last fall, the residence had previously had only three sets of occupants in its 112 years of life.
-As the home was still substantially in the same condition in November of 2012 as it was when the previous owners bought it decades ago, it is now undergoing an extensive renovation by its new owner, Jerico Properties.
+The Golden Hill mansion that started its distinguished life as the home of the Parry family is located at 3650 Spring Hollow Road.
+When it changed hands in the fall of 2012, the residence had previously had only four owners in more than a century of its existence.
+Only three families have actually occupied the home.
+The property received little maintenance in the four decades that the most recent of the previous owners resided there.
+The home and its grounds are now undergoing an extensive renovation by its new owner, Jerico Properties.

-In 1900, Indianapolis manufacturer David McLean Parry purchased 100 acres of land four miles northwest of downtown Indianapolis.
-The densely wooded tract was just south of the original location of the Indianapolis Country Club, near W. 38th Street and Michigan Road.
-In 1914, the membership of the club split, with Woodstock Club remaining at the original site, and the Country Club of Indianapolis building a new facility on the far west side.
-The Central Canal and towpath are adjacent to the land, and the property also overlooks the White River.
+In 1900, Indianapolis manufacturer David MacLean Parry purchased 100 acres of land four miles northwest of downtown Indianapolis.
+The densely wooded tract was in the vicinity of what would later be known as West 38th Street and Michigan Road.
+It was just west of Crown Hill Cemetery and just south of the original location of the Indianapolis Country Club.
+In 1914, the membership of the ICC split, with Woodstock Club remaining at the original site, and the Country Club of Indianapolis building a new facility on the far west side of Indianapolis.
+The Central Canal and towpath are immediately adjacent to the grounds, and the property overlooks the White River, as well.

 Originally, one had to pass through a gatehouse in order to enter the Parry estate.
 The gatehouse is now a private residence. (photo courtesy of Jerico Properties)